-Please do not contact the Circuit Judge’s office for any Probate or Guardianship matters assigned to the General Magistrate.
-Please direct your inquiry as follows:
+Please do not contact the Circuit Judge’s office for any Probate matters assigned to the General Magistrate.
+For all Probate matters, please see the instructions at https://circuit8.org/probate.

 UNREPRESENTED OR PRO-SE PARTIES: